-There is no unrecognized tax benefit balance as of March 31, 2022 that would affect the Company's effective tax rate if recognized.
-At March 31, 2022, due to the Company's valuation allowance in the United States, there was no net income tax effect related to Global intangible low-taxed income ("GILTI") in the Company's fiscal year ended March 31, 2022.
+There is no unrecognized tax benefit balance as of March 31, 2023 that would affect the Company's effective tax rate if recognized after considering the valuation allowance.
+At March 31, 2023, due to the Company's valuation allowance in the United States, there was no net income tax effect related to Global intangible low-taxed income ("GILTI") in the Company's fiscal year ended March 31, 2023.